andre-1337/newprojectjs/README.md

             - Just moved the updater function to the beggining of the code and deleted unnecessary imports.
         - 1.0.4 - Hotfix
             - Fixed a typo in the README.md and the updater.js files
+        - 1.0.5 - Hotfix
+            - Fixed even more typos and an issue with checkForUpdate() running twice.